 Stretch the fantasies even longer by staying at one of the resort’s onsite hotels.
-Disney’s Grand Californian Hotel & Spa aims to replicate the soaring wood-and-stone styling of The Ahwahnee in Yosemite Valley.
-The central great room, with cushy oversize Craftsman-style chairs and a soaring stone fireplace, and live piano music, is a fantastic lace to relax after a long day in the park.
+Disney’s Grand Californian Hotel & Spa aims to replicate the soaring wood-and-stone styling of The Ahwahnee Hotel in Yosemite Valley.
+The central great room, with cushy oversize Craftsman-style chairs, a soaring stone fireplace, and live piano music, is a fantastic place to relax after a long day in the park.
 (Non-guests are welcome to dine and enjoy the lounges, too.)
 The guests-only pool feels like an exclusive party, with poolside drinks and plenty of lounge chairs and fluffy towels, and enough room for kids and grownups to enjoy themselves.
 By appointment, the full-service spa is open to all (appointments required).

-Paradise Pier Hotel captures the spirit of an old-fashioned beach boardwalk, with rooms tricked up to look like you’re holidaying on the shore.
+Paradise Pier Hotel captures the spirit of an old-fashioned beach boardwalk, with rooms tricked up to look like you’re vacationing on the shore.
 Most popular spot?
 Check out the complex of rooftop pools and waterslides and we’ll let you guess.